DUNE-DAQ/proto-spack/README.md

 ## Building `gcc@8.2.0`
 The following instructions are applicable to a Centos7 node which has a default compiler `gcc4.8.5`
 ### Ensure gcc will be built against binutils
-Edit the `packages.yaml` file of gcc and enables to True the binutils flag At this point no particular requirements are needed, you can launch the `spack install gcc@8.2.0` order.
-The binutils package will be installed as dependency.
+spack install 'gcc@8.2.8+binutils' is enogh to ensure the installation of the gcc8.2.0 compiler using binutils.
 The new compiler can be chosen to build the rest of packages.
-Ensure the compiler defined in default in the machine points to this new package. for this reason, reconfigure the `compilers.yaml` file of spack just pointing to the proper positions of the executables: `gcc`, `gfortran` and `g++` which have to be included into the env variables:
+Ensure the compiler defined in default in the machine points to this new package.
+For this reason, reconfigure the `compilers.yaml` file of spack just pointing to the proper positions of the executables: `gcc`, `gfortran` and `g++` which have to be included into the env variables:
 ```
 cc
 cxx